Gil-ADDA/MedConnect/README.md

 -  Add communication button to the relative device in order to nudge the user to take medication if they haven't, also lets the user know they're relative or carer is thinking baout them.
 - Add rails to the pill box and daily boxes so they fit together correctly.

-# Prototyping MedConnect: A Compact and Efficient Pill Organizer for Seniors:
-## ANDRE, GIL PILL ORGANIZER & GAO, LUCY RELATIVE DEVICE
+## Prototyping

 MedConnect was created to provide seniors with an effective solution to manage their medication needs, while also providing peace of mind to their family members.
 Initially, we implemented bare conductive sensors to detect pressure on pill boxes, but we found that they were not accurate enough.
 We then tried using a 1kg load cell, but it proved to be difficult to measure milligrams precisely.
 Eventually, we decided to use copper foil to detect each daily pill box.
 Our original plan involved sliding pill boxes and displaying medication reminders on an LCD screen.

 During the development of the first printing, we made several iterations to improve its design and functionality.
 We received feedback about the initial size and material waste of the first printing, which prompted us to make adjustments to reduce the size of the box while still maintaining ergonomic and practical considerations.
 The second version of the box was successfully resized to fit comfortably in the hand and allowed for efficient storage of pills, while also being proportional to the copper foils and electrical wires.
 The third and final version addressed concerns about copper foil damage and the need for sufficient space for magnets to secure the small boxes.
 These modifications made the box more user-friendly, with improved circuit stability and a secure magnet system.
 The overall result is a compact and efficient pill organizer that is easy to use and troubleshoot.

-## Below are images showing the development process of MedConnect from its initial prototype to the final product:
+Below are images showing the development process of MedConnect from its initial prototype to the final product:

-## Sketches: Drawing of the Pill Organizer
-## Drawing of the Pill Organizer
+### Drawing of the Pill Organizer
 ![Drawing of the Pill Organizer](/Prototype%20to%20End%20result/Drawing%20pill%20organiser.png)

-## First Prototype - Bare Conductive Sensors
+### First Prototype - Bare Conductive Sensors
 ![First Prototype - Bare Conductive Sensors](/Prototype%20to%20End%20result/First%20Prototype%20BARE%20CONDUCTIVE.png)

-## Second Prototype - Copper Foil
+### Second Prototype - Copper Foil
 ![Second Prototype - Copper Foil](/Prototype%20to%20End%20result/First%20Prototype%20Copper%20foil.png)

-## First 3D Printing Prototype
+### First 3D Printed Prototype
 ![First 3D Printing Prototype](/Prototype%20to%20End%20result/First%203D%20printing%20prototype.png)

-## Second 3D Printing Prototype
+### Second 3D Printed Prototype
 ![Second 3D Printing Prototype](/Prototype%20to%20End%20result/Second%203D%20Printing.png)

-## The Platform for the Circuit
+### The Platform for the Circuit
 ![The Platform for the Circuit](/Prototype%20to%20End%20result/The%20Platform%20for%20the%20circuit.png)

-## PCB Blueprint
+### PCB Blueprint
 ![PCB Blueprint](/Prototype%20to%20End%20result/PCB%20Blueprint.png)

-## End Result - 3D Printed Pill Organizer
+### End Result - 3D Printed Pill Organizer
 ![End Result - 3D Printed Pill Organizer](/Prototype%20to%20End%20result/End%20result%203D%20Printing.png)

-## Drawing of the Relative Device
+### Drawing of the Relative Device
 ![Drawing of the relative device](https://github.com/Gil-ADDA/MedConnect/blob/main/images/First%20draft.png)

-## Laser cut design - Relative Device
+### Laser Cut design - Relative Device
 ![Laser cut design](https://github.com/Gil-ADDA/MedConnect/blob/main/images/laser%20cut%20design.png)

-## End Result - Relative Device
+### End Result - Relative Device
 ![Relative device](https://github.com/Gil-ADDA/MedConnect/blob/main/images/Relative%20device.jpeg)

-# Hardware and software components: (GAO, LUCY, GIL - please check the components are correct)
+## Hardware and Software Components
-A list of the hardware and software components used in the project, including microcontroller, sensors, and libraries.
+A list of the hardware and software components used in the project, including microcontrollers, sensors, and libraries.

-Pill Organizer
+*Pill Organizer Hardware*
 - Adafruit Feather Huzzah ESP8266
 - Piezo Buzzer
 - Copper wire